 If the computer and its GPU aren’t quick enough or don’t sport enough RAM or CPU power to deal with 4K material in realtime, you’ll have to deal with pauses and stuttering.
 And since unlike the flexible CRTs of yesteryear, “flat panels look their best only at their native resolutions,” you won’t be able to lower the resolution and call it a day: doing so would compromise the image quality.
 Why pay a premium for a 4K panel, to then use it as an HD one?

-Frequently Asked Questions About Buying a Monitor for Graphic Design
+Frequently Asked Questions When Looking for the Best Monitors for Graphic Design

 Allow me to offer the quickest and simplest possible answers to some of the most frequently asked questions about the purchase of a professional monitor.